Brianjanes/S3-JAVA-FINAL-SPRINT/README.md

 - [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/) for database connectivity.
 - [JUnit](https://junit.org/) for unit testing.

-### Build Instructions
-1. Ensure Maven is installed and configured.
-2. Navigate to the project directory.
-3. Run `mvn clean install` or `mvn clean install -DskipTests` to compile the project and resolve dependencies.

 ### Development Guidelines
 - Follow Java naming conventions:
   - PascalCase for classes